wMito/ColonSplat/README.md

 # ColonSplat: Reconstruction of Peristaltic Motion in Colonoscopy with Dynamic Gaussian Splatting
-Proof-of-Concept Code

 ## Environment

 1. Install the Python environment
 Please note we use gaussian rasterizer from https://github.com/HKUST-SAIL/RaDe-GS.
-Installation steps were not thouroughly tested yet!
 Commands below should work, however if any module is missing - please install it additionally.
 ```bash
 conda create -n env python=3.9